dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 {{< figure_resizing src="botfather_img.png" width=400 >}}
 *We shall start by first appeasing the mighty `BotFather` who holds the key to the world of bots* 🤖

-If you don't have a Telegram account, you must first [create](https://telegram.org/) one.
+First, you must have a Telegram account.
+Create one [here]((https://telegram.org/)).
 It's free.

-Next, we need to set up a bot that is associated with your Telegram account.
+Next, set up a bot that is associated with your Telegram account.
-For that, let's consult the `BotFather` and initiate the bot creation.
-The first result is the `BotFather`.
+For that, let's consult the mighty `BotFather` and initiate the bot creation.

 This [link](https://t.me/botfather) brings you to the `BotFather`.
 Alternatively, type `BotFather` in the Telegram search bar.
+The first result is the `BotFather`.

 {{< figure_resizing src="botfather.jpg" width=400 >}}